-Gregory Pottie is the Chair of the Department of Electrical Engineering.
+Gregory Pottie is the Chair of the Department of Electrical and Computer Engineering.

 He received his B.S. in Engineering Physics from Queen’s University, Ontario, Canada, and his Master’s degree and Ph.D. in Electrical Engineering from McMaster University in Ontario, Canada.
 He joined UCLA Engineering in 1991.
 Previously, he worked on digital subscriber lines and voiceband modems for Motorola/Codex.